Claire-bot87/project1-game-snake/README.md

 This was a solo project so I worked independently on it.
 We had 1 week to complete the project and I completed it within that time frame.

 ### Technologies Used
-Visual Studio Code
+- Visual Studio Code
-Slack
+- Slack
-Zoom
+- Zoom
-Javascript
-Html
-giphy
+- JavaScript
+- HTML
+- CSS

 ### Brief
-Snake is a single-player game where the player earns points by guiding the snake to eat food randomly placed on the game board.
-The snake should grow longer each time it eats a piece of food.
-The game ends if the snake hits a wall or touches itself.
+- Snake is a single-player game where the player earns points by guiding the snake to eat food randomly placed on the game board.
+- The snake should grow longer each time it eats a piece of food.
+- The game ends if the snake hits a wall or touches itself.
+- The speed at which the snake moves should increase as the games progresses.

 ## Planning
 ![Wireframe 1](https://res.cloudinary.com/dpv0j8frj/image/upload/v1743000010/excalidraw_wireframe_snake_n6dd8k.png)